arialdomartini/arch-board/Structure.md

 High level responsibility
 -------------------------

-  - Define job description for “architect” ingredient
+  - Define job description for "architect" ingredient
   - Chair responsibilities:
     - Convene regular board meetings as necessary - initial thought is the architecture board should meet on its own at least twice / month.
     - Share agenda + minutes with all of tech from each board meeting - most important here is to make transparent all of the decisions, non decisions, and discussions